-During either the summer, fall, or winter semester of their second year in the program, level II students complete a practice-intensive experience that allows students to experience the totality of care provided by athletic trainers, being involved in the day-to-day and week-to-week role of an athletic trainer over the course of the semester long experience.
-There are no hour restrictions associated with this experience, as the goal is to be immersed in the everyday life of the athletic training preceptor.
-It is both yours and your preceptor's responsibility to construct a schedule that meets these demands during the experience.
-The student has the flexibility to choose a clinical rotation anywhere in the country, as long as the clinical site and University of Michigan can agree on a clinical site contract/memorandum of understanding/affiliation agreement.
+During either the summer, fall, or winter semester of their second year in the program, level II students complete a practice-intensive experience that allows students to experience the totality of care provided by athletic trainers, being involved in the day-to- day and week-to-week role of an athletic trainer over the course of the semester long experience.
+The experience must be at least 4-weeks in length for approximately 360 hours, however the goal is to be immersed in the everyday life of the athletic training preceptor.
+It is both the student and preceptor's responsibility to construct a schedule that meets these demands during the experience.
+The student has the flexibility to choose a clinical rotation anywhere in the country, as long as the clinical site and University of Michigan can agree on a clinical sire contract/memorandum of understanding/affiliation agreement.
 The student may complete their rotation at the University of Michigan, or other clinical sites around the area, however are not required to do so.